 H. Lee Moffitt Cancer Center is an NCI-designated Comprehensive Cancer Center.
 The program was founded in 1990 and is FACT accredited.
-Areas of interest are MDS/AML, BMT up to age 78 and GVHD clinical trials.
+Areas of interest are MDS/AML, BMT up to age 80 and GVHD relapse prevention and clinical trials.

-Adult - Melissa Alsina, Nelly Bejanyan, Marco Davila, Rawan Faramand, Doris K. Hansen, Michael Jain, Farhad Khimani, Aleksandr Lazaryan, Hien Liu, Frederick Locke, Asmita Mishra, Michael Nieder, Taiga Nishihori, Leonel Ochoa-Bayona, Lia Perez, Joseph Pidala
+Adult - Melissa Alsina, Nelly Bejanyan, Omar Castaneda-Puglianini, Marco Davila, Hany Elmariah, Rawan Faramand, Ciara Freeman, Doris K. Hansen, Michael Jain, Farhad Khimani, Aleksandr Lazaryan, Hien Liu, Frederick Locke, Asmita Mishra, Taiga Nishihori, Leonel Ochoa-Bayona, Lia Perez, Joseph Pidala